mike-gimelfarb/cocoa/docs/multivariate.rst

 best objective values, and uses these candidate solutions to generate the new trial solutions.

-The COCOA version implements the full parameter adaptation described in the first paper, and is identical to the process used in L-SHADE.
+The current version implements the full parameter adaptation described in the first paper, and is identical to the process used in L-SHADE.
-The COCOA version also has a flag ``usede`` which hybridizes the sphere search with a differential-evolution update as described in the second paper.
+This version also has a flag ``usede`` which hybridizes the sphere search with a differential-evolution update as described in the second paper.
 This allows the algorithm to escape local minima better than vanilla spherical search.